10 Day West Coast Itinerary

 Eat Some More

-We continued out eating frenzy once we returned to Portland.
+We continued our eating frenzy once we returned to Portland.
 I can’t even recommend a restaurant because everything that we ate was fantastic and delicious.
 Trip adviser will guide you to the local cuisines that your little heart craves.
 That evening we decided to venture out to see the Multnomah Falls.
-It is a little drive outside of the city, but this magnificent falls is worth it.
+It is a little drive outside of the city, but these magnificent falls are worth it.
 Take the walk up to the bridge for great photo opts or go one step further and take the mile hike to the top of the waterfall.
-This is a one mile death march up a mountain.
+This is a one-mile death march up a mountain.
 I thought for sure my husband was going to die and roll down the mountain, but he made it to the top in one piece.
 It was impressive overlooking this spectacular site and taking in all the views.

 Day Five: The Oregon Coast